-Federalism scholars, state and local government officials, and other organizations argue that federal tax policies that preempt state and local authority to tax specific activities or entities are unfunded mandates, and should be covered under legislation placing restrictions on unfunded mandates, because the fiscal impact of preempting state or local government revenue sources cannot be avoided and "can be every bit as costly" as mandates ordering state or local government action.
-36 For example, the Internet Tax Freedom Act Amendments Act of 2007 extended the moratorium on internet taxation through November 1, 2014.
-37 The NCSL has estimated that states could receive an additional \$23.3 billion annually in state sales tax revenue if the moratorium were lifted.
-38
+Federalism scholars and state and local government officials argue that federal tax policies that preempt state and local authority to tax specific activities or entities are unfunded mandates, and should be covered under legislation placing restrictions on unfunded mandates, because the fiscal impact of preempting state or local government revenue sources cannot be avoided and "can be every bit as costly" as mandates ordering state or local government action.
+For example, P.L.
+105-277, the Omnibus Consolidated and Emergency Supplemental Appropriations Act, 1999 (Title XI, Internet Tax Freedom Act) created a three-year moratorium preventing state and local governments from taxing Internet access, or imposing multiple or discriminatory taxes on electronic commerce.
+A grandfather clause allowed states that had already imposed and collected a tax on Internet access before October 1, 1998, to continue implementing those taxes.